 - Creating summaries of the feedback obtained through these processes

-Members of the Community Engagement Subcommittee are Linda Moulakis, Kelly Boggs-Lape, Merry Hamilton, Supen Bowe (Chair) and Dianne Albrecht.
-A Chair for this subcommittee has not yet been determined.
+Members of the Community Engagement Subcommittee are Dianne Albrecht, Kelly Boggs-Lape, Supen Bowe (Chair), Merry Hamilton and Linda Moulakis.

 The CCFTF Facilities & Partnerships Subcommittee is charged with developing the parameters for a prospective community center facility—to include the consideration of partnership opportunities—that would best fulfill residents needs and desires.
 This includes, but is not limited to: